cslarsen/q/README.md

     $ q -r | grep function-decl:foo_file
     tests/foo/foo.c:1:5:function-decl:foo_file:int foo_file() {

-If you want to find out where this function is called from, do:
+To find out where this function is called from:

     $ q -r | grep call:foo_file
     tests/foo/foo.c:7:14:call:foo_file:  return 1 + foo_file();

+Of course, if you have several functions called `foo_file` f, q won't discern between them.
+It just prints what it finds, gleefully ignoring stuff like namespaces and so on.

-For large code bases, you can just dump everything to a file and use that:
+Bonus feature: For large code bases, just dump everything to a file and use
+that:

     $ q -r > .qcache
     $ grep call:foo_file .qcache
     tests/foo/foo.c:7:14:call:foo_file:  return 1 + foo_file();